1st Block - English 9 AS -Mrs. Coleman - RM 201A

 5th Block - English 9 AS /Mrs. Coleman - RM 201A

 6th Block - English 9 AS Ms. Berman - RM 204A

 Hello Broad Run Family!

 My name is Beverly Days.
-This is my fifth-year teaching at Broad Run High School.
-I was born in the beautiful "Sunshine State" Florida.
+This is my sixth-year teaching at Broad Run High School.
+I was born in the beautiful "Sunshine State;" Florida.
 Upon graduating high school, I enlisted in the United States Air Force, whereas, my job titles were: Fleet Management, Vehicle Operator, and Supply Computer Systems Analyst.
 Being in the Air Force, afforded me the opportunity to travel throughout the states, aboard, and serving in the Gulf War.
-I met many people with diverse backgrounds: Florida, California, Hawaii, Asia, and Europe.
-I lived in Athens, Greece, for several years before returning to the United States; retiring in my home state of Florida.
-I also served during the Gulf War.
-During my service, I started courses to earn my Bachelor's Degree, in Organizational Leadership.
-After retiring from the Air Force, I continued my education and worked in the Dade County Florida Public School System.
+I met many people with diverse backgrounds, religions, and cultures.
+My favorite country to live in was Athens, Greece.
+Shortly after returning to the United States, I retired in my home state of Florida.
+During my service, I started courses to earn my Bachelor's Degree, in Business and Organizational Leadership.
+After retiring from the Air Force, I continued my education and worked in the Miami Dade County Florida Public School System.